-Operations in Climate Active buildings and precincts Electricity consumed in Climate Active certified building/precinct (kWh) Emissions (kg CO 2 -e) N/A 0 0 Climate Active carbon neutral electricity is not renewable electricity.
+Operations in Climate Active buildings and precincts Electricity consumed in Climate Active certified building/precinct (kWh) Emissions (kg CO2-e) N/A 0 0 Climate Active carbon neutral electricity is not renewable electricity. .
+These electricity emissions have been o ffset by another Climate

+Climate Active carbon neutral electricity is not renewable electricity.
 These electricity emissions have been offset by another Climate Active member through their building or precinct certification.
 This electricity consumption is also included in the market based and location based summary tables.
 Any electricity that has been sourced as renewable electricity by the building/precinct under the market based method is outlined as such in the market based summary table.